yanyinzhao/DynamicStructureTerrainCode/README.md

 | 52 | VS | 2000000 | 500 |
 | 53 | VS | 2504322 | 500 |

-By default, the project will run POU-N1, POU-N2, POU, WSPD-oracle, WSPDA-oracle, and KF.
-But as mentioned in our paper, WSPD-oracle and WSPDA-oracle are very time consuming.
-So when the dataset size is large, i.e., [terrain_data_and_dataset_size_and_poi_number_map_index] > 27, the project will only run POU-N1, POU-N2, POU, and KF.
+By default, the project will run POU-Naive1, POU-Naive2, POU, WSPD-oracle, WSPD-oracle-Adapt, and KF.
+But as mentioned in our paper, WSPD-oracle and WSPD-oracle-Adapt are very time consuming.
+So when the dataset size is large, i.e., [terrain_data_and_dataset_size_and_poi_number_map_index] > 27, the project will only run POU-Naive1, POU-Naive2, POU, and KF.

 An example: